Pupil Premium at St. Peter’s Cross Keys Academy

 Impact of The Pupil Premium at St. Peter's Cross Keys Academy

-Due to low numbers receiving the pupil premium, detailed reports cannot be placed onto the website this would enable identification of individual children.
-However, the Head Teacher provides detailed tracking of these children's progress through her Head Teachers Reports to the academy local governing body at our termly governors meetings.
+Due to low numbers receiving the pupil premium, detailed reports are not placed onto the website as this would enable identification of individual children.
+However, the Head Teacher provides detailed tracking of these children's progress through reports to the academy local governing body at our termly governors meetings.
 Governors are able to audit the impact of the various areas of spend, evaluate their effectiveness and challenge the Head Teacher on its application.
 Furthermore the school receives regular visits from officials from the Diocese of Southwell and Nottingham Multi Academy Trust (SNMAT) and a review of the spending and the impact of pupil premium funding is rigorously reviewed to ensure that pupil progress is being achieved.

 Typically the SNMAT review data at least once per term and local governors review at our local full governing body meetings which are held once per school term.
 Data is also reviewed and discussed when governors conduct school visits.